 “We are grateful to donors like Mr. Weinberg because their support enables extraordinary students like Sneha to pursue a unique educational experience,” he says.

 Krish graduated in May 2019 and is eligible for guaranteed admission to the VCU School of Medicine.

-Right now, she is studying for her master’s in global health at the University of California, San Francisco.
-She has begun work with UCSF faculty to develop a phone-based mobile health education tool to promote postnatal care in Chandigarh, India.
+Right now, she is pursuing her master’s in global health at the University of California, San Francisco.
+She has begun work with UCSF faculty to develop a phone-based health education tool to promote postnatal care in Chandigarh, India.

-“We are using technology to deliver information to difficult-to-reach populations,” says Krish.
+“We are using technology to deliver information to difficult-to-reach populations,” Krish says.

-Krish advocates for physician education in health care policy, alongside medical training.
-She is not waiting for change to happen; she is doing what she has always done: making her own path and embracing her constellation of interests.
+Krish advocates for physician education in health care policy alongside their medical training.
+She is not waiting for change to happen.
+She is doing what she has always done: forging her own path and embracing her constellation of interests.

 “I want to be a physician who is focused on policy.
 I can more effectively treat communities when I have a deeper understanding of their lives, from both a policy and medical perspective.
 This way, I will have a more sustainable impact.”

 To learn more about the Honors College, contact Richard Spain (M.Ed.’13/E), senior university gift officer, at (804) 828-6502 or firstname.lastname@example.org.